fastruby/skunk/README.md

 ### Generate JSON report in background

-When the Skunk command is run, it will generate a JSON report file in the `RubyCritic::Config.root` location.
+When the Skunk command is run, it will generate a JSON report file in the configured output path.

+Skunk also writes the console report to `skunk_console.txt` under the same output path.

 ### Comparing feature branches